 Kim is author of Imperial Citizens: Koreans and Race from Seoul to LA (Stanford, 2008), an exploration of how immigrants navigate American race inequality and ideology (owing to US power abroad) not just after US arrival but before it, and through transnationally connecting both societies.
 Imperial Citizens won two American Sociological Association (ASA) awards in 2009: Book of the Year Award from the Asia and Asian America section and the Oliver Cromwell Cox Book Award from the Racial and Ethnic Minorities section.
 She also won two ASA Early Career Awards (one from each section) in part because of the book and and has won three top awards for single- and co-authored research articles from professional academic organizations.
 She is currently working on successful immigrant children’s dealings with ‘race’ and gender inequalities related to college and masculinity, on how Asian and undocumented Latino immigrants create their own citizenship via Environmental Health Justice activism (clean air, asthma care), on South Korean multiculturalism, and on transnational race theorizing.

 Kim teaches courses on migration and immigration, ‘race’ and ethnicity, gender and transnationality/globalization, race/gender/class intersectionality, immigrant community politics, feminist theory, and Asian Pacific American history.

-Kim grew up in St. Johns, Newfoundland and Los Angeles, has lived in Seoul and Firenze, Italy, and has family all over the world, from São Paulo to Daegu.
+Kim grew up in St. John’s, Newfoundland and Los Angeles, has lived in Seoul and Florence, and has family all over the world, from São Paulo to Daegu.
 She is a singer, animal lover/pescetarian, and proud stamp collector, and has long been active in social justice efforts.